llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 ## Writing samples

 ## Resonator
 While browsing for interesting/efficient ways of generating sine waves I came this([^1]) article about different techniques for embedded platforms.
 I highly recommend reading the article as there is a lot of interesting stuff on there.
 Of particular interest to me was the IIR resonator, which uses a zero and a pair of poles to produce a sine wave.
+The input simply requires a unit impulse and the output will continue to resonate a sine wave at the given frequency.
 I modelled it in python and was impressed with it's simplicity and accuracy.
 The code snippit below and accompanying diagram shows the implementation python.
 As you can see, there is a single peak at 1kHz, which is what we expect.
 Browsing around online I found [^2] and [^3] which provide further explanation for how this resonator technique works.

 {% highlight python %}